DeannaCarina/CI-MP-1/README.md

     <li>To be easily findable via search engines</li>
     <li>To be shareable between current customers and potential customers for potential future revenue</li>
 </ol>
-The user goals for this site are:
+The user aims for this site are:
 <ol>
     <li>To help customers decide on where they would like to go on their Caribbean Holiday</li>
     <li>To help customers decide on what type of holiday they would like for their Caribbean Holiday</li>